mostafa-k-m/KMeans_From_Scratch/README.md

-# Demo of KMeans Algorithm Implementation
+# KMeans ++
+This is an Implementation of the KMeans ++ algorithim. the included file KMeans.py includes a class that clusters the data then plots the resulting clusters.

 ```python